dsajdl01/Angular_workshop_emplHierarchy/README.md

      karma start test/karma.conf.js

-## Runnig progect
+## Runnig project
-To run Employment hierarchy application in your machine clone repository and the it is able to run it on local hoset: *'localhost:8081'*.
-It needs to be installed either *http-server* or *python*.
+To run Employment hierarchy application in your machine clone repository and then it is able to run it on you local hoset: *'localhost:8081'*.
+It also needs to be installed either *http-server* or *python*.

 ### Using Http-server

-To run any application with Http-server, it needs to be installed node.js Just type in your terminal:
+To run any application with http-server, it needs to be installed node.js Just type in your terminal: